zurich-ml/MISiS2019ANN/README.md

 In order to run the tutorials, it is recommended to use [Google Colab](https://colab.research.google.com/).
 Open the link (if needed log yourself in) and select the tab "Github".
-There, search for "zurich-ml/MISiS2019ANN" and two Ipython Notebooks should show up.
+There, search for "zurich-ml/MISiS2019ANN" and four Ipython Notebooks should show up.
+One is from the lecture and with "_solution" is the same notebook "with a solution".
 Click on them and the notebook will open.

 ### Using a GPU